Meet the team that makes it all happen.

 Associate Director, Content Strategy and Engagement

-Alex oversees our communications and content libraries, as well as directing the Prindle Institute’s national engagement initiatives.
-He also teaches courses in the Philosophy Department at DePauw, and serves on Boards of Directors of the Association for Practical and Professional Ethics and Ethics Bowl Canada, and as Chair of the American Philosophical Association’s Committee on Pre-College Philosophy.
-His research interests are varied, but center on issues in moral and civic education.
-Alex was previously Director of the National High School Ethics Bowl at the UNC Parr Center for Ethics, and holds a Ph.D. in Philosophy from the University of Tennessee, Knoxville.
+Alex directs the Institute’s digital strategy, encompassing all our educational platforms, services, and experiences, as well as leading national engagement initiatives and partnerships.
+He also teaches courses in the Department of Philosophy at DePauw, serves on the Board of Directors of the Association for Practical and Professional Ethics, and as Chair of the American Philosophical Association’s Committee on Pre-College Philosophy.
+His philosophical interests are varied, but as of late, center on issues in moral and civic education.
+Alex holds a Ph.D. in Philosophy from the University of Tennessee, Knoxville.

 Contact Alex